 After several years of experimenting with blogging, primarily through a multimedia journalism class I teach at the University of Wisconsin-Stevens Point, I’ve finally narrowed my focus to a single theme that still encompasses most of what I’d like to accomplish with my life and career.
 Words are Roads will replace my blog dr. shill and allow me to do more of what’s important to me: examining the impact of words, exploring how we can use them more effectively, and striving to present words more effectively myself.

 I frequently tell my students how much I’d like them to find a passion for reporting on issues of their choice.
 This blog will now be my best shot at taking up my own challenge.
 Too often, I’ve let my role as teacher, adviser, researcher and servant of the university keep me from being a journalist and commentator.

 Virtually everything will be tied to, and tied together by, words — the lessons they teach us and places they take us.
 The words here will be my identity.
 They’ll be the things that take me from here to there.
-I won’t always know where “there” is, but I look forward to the journey and invite all readers to take part through comments and sharing as they see fit. — Steve Hill (updated Sept.
-3, 2015)
+I won’t always know where “there” is, but I look forward to the journey and invite all readers to take part through comments and sharing as they see fit. — Steve Hill (updated April 17, 2018)